-We use shellfish harvested within one week–check our chalk boards to see where they are sourced from and for harvest dates on our shellfish!
+We use shellfish harvested within one week–check our chalkboards to see where they are sourced from and for harvest dates on our shellfish!
+Outsourced ingredients *asterisk.

 *CAULIFLOWER PIZZA CRUST

-Cauliflower & non-gmo mix: corn starch, rice flour, potato starch, dextrose, vegetable fibers: psyllium, fructose, inulin, emulsifier, stabilizer: sorbitol non-gmo yeast & non-gmo extra virgin olive oil non-gmo brown cane sugar, non-gmo sea salt
+Cauliflower & non-GMO mix: corn starch, rice flour, potato starch, dextrose, vegetable fibers: psyllium, fructose, inulin, emulsifier, stabilizer: sorbitol non-GMO yeast & non-GMO extra virgin olive oil, non-GMO brown cane sugar, non-GMO sea salt

 Sourdough starter, imported 00 flour, Sir Galahad flour, salt, yeast, water, EVOO

 are simply red pepper flakes.
-The peppers come from Calabria in southern Italy a region that is known for its hot peppers.
+The peppers come from Calabria in southern Italy, a region that is known for its hot peppers.
 These pepper flakes have a spicy, mildly fruity taste and aroma that’s mild and authentically Italian.
-Contrary to popular belief a tiny pinch enhances the other flavors, and it does not make it “spicy”- we pinky swear.
+Contrary to popular belief, a tiny pinch enhances the other flavors, and it does not make it “spicy”- we pinky swear.

 SAN MARZANO TOMATOES